 Student Mental Health Resources

-Our mental wellness is also impacted when medical issues or situational issues are getting in the way of taking care of our body.
-Eating healthy, sleeping, exercising and drinking water are important.
-Sometimes when people struggle with their mental wellness they stop taking care of these things.
+Our mental wellness is also impacted when medical issues or situational issues are getting in the way of taking care of our bodies.
+Eating healthily, sleeping, exercising and drinking water are important.
+Sometimes, when people struggle with their mental wellness, they stop taking care of these things.

 Reaching out for help is the first step.
 Talk to an adult you trust within your family.
 Share your concerns about health with your parent, an aunt, an uncle, a grandparent.